The dataset PATCH API is used to edit page content and metadata.

 | 400 | Returns a JSON object explaining the error. |

-| 403 | API key does not have editor permissions. |
+| 403 | API key does not have editor permissions, or an uploader attempted to edit locked metadata. |

 import requests, os, json